7ank0v1c/Obtainium-Emulator-Pack/README.md

 **Optional:**

-- Crowdsourced app configurations hosted by the maintainer of Obtainium:
+- More Crowdsourced app configurations available here; hosted by the maintainer of Obtainium:
     [apps.obtainium.imranr.dev](https://apps.obtainium.imranr.dev)

 **Explanation of “TRACK ONLY” Applications:**